GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-The repeat statement executes a set of statements until a counter variable reaches a threshold.
+The REPEAT statement executes a set of statements until a counter variable reaches a threshold.

-More precisely, the counter variable is set to zero, the statements are executed, then the variable is incremented and if it is still less than the threshold, control is transfered back to the statements again.
+The counter variable is set to zero and the statements are executed.
+After the statements are executed, and none of them resulted in a jump out of the block, the variable is incremented and if it compares less than the threshold, control is transfered back to the set of statements.

 The statements are always executed at least once.